 "You're most vulnerable and exposed during the first two months of an addition project," says Bawden.
-This is the demolition stage when all mechanical systems (electric, plumbing, A/C) are disassembled and moved, and interrupted for weeks.
+This is the demolition stage, when all mechanical systems (electric, plumbing, air conditioning) are disassembled and moved and interrupted for weeks.
 Your new surroundings are exposed framework with no drywall, no roofing and plastic tarps for walls.

 "Reserve 15 percent of your total budget — and bury it in a coffee can 20 feet deep in your backyard."

-This reserve is not for heated towel bars or new decor; it covers the unexpected, which you need to expect, he says.
+This reserve is not for heated towel bars or new decor; it covers the unexpected, which you need to expect.

 Example?
-The $1,000 to $2,000 you’ll spend repairing damaged landscaping post-construction.
-Or another common overage: an engineer’s last-minute review of a change to plans or materials.
-Because additions can fundamentally change the structure of your house, this expert eye will assess where and how much new weight will sit on the existing slab and other structural pressure points, says Bawden.
-Cut this corner and you could spend another $4,000 to $8,000 on repairs when unplanned weight causes beams to sag and your drywall cracks, he says, “or more, if the roof or structure falls in.”
+The $1,000 to $2,000 spent repairing landscaping damaged during construction.
+Or another common overage: paying for an engineer to review last-minute changes to plans or materials.
+Because additions can fundamentally change the structure of your house, this expert eye can assess where and how much new weight will sit on the existing slab foundation and other structural pressure points, says Bawden.
+Cut this corner and you could spend another $4,000 to $8,000 on repairs when unplanned weight causes beams to sag and your drywall to crack.
+You’ll spend even more if the roof or structure falls in.

-A ground-floor addition can cost significantly less per square foot compared to a second-story addition because it doesn't require the invasive removal or relocation of major mechanical and structural elements, says Bawden.
-Where he works in Houston, he says, a ground addition ranges from $140 to $180 per square foot, but a second-story addition is $180 to $250 per square foot.
+A ground-floor addition can cost significantly less per square foot compared with a second-story addition because it doesn't require the invasive removal or relocation of major mechanical and structural elements, says Bawden.
+Where he works in Houston, a ground addition ranges from $140 to $180 per square foot, but a second-story addition is $180 to $250 per square foot.